matthojo/Hari/README.md

 * The date the post was added = `[[date]]`
 * The title of the post (name of the file with underscores replaced with spaces) e.g "This is a post" = `[[caption]]`
 * The Url of the website = `[[url]]`

+## Plugins
+Plugins are currently in a very basic form.
+To add a plugin, simply create a folder in the 'plugin' directory and link it to your theme via the following syntax.

+`<?php echo PLUGINDIR; ?>/FOLDER/FILENAME`

+As stated, this is currently in a very primitive form and it will be improved.
+At the moment it just stops duplicated files across themes.

 ## License

 ### Actual Programme